National Institute of Advanced Manufacturing Technology: Pranav

-Umeed & Kartavya
+Mission Kartavya Foundation

-Umeed is a social welfare program, formed by NIAMT students community that aims to help the poor and unfortunate survive the harsh winter by donating them clothes.
+It is a social welfare program, formed by NIAMT students community that aims to help the poor and unfortunate by providing free education.
 Started in 2015 with the motto "For it is in giving that we receive" by the students of NIAMT, the program helped more than five hundred people of Ranchi in its first edition.
 The year 2016 saw the involvement of another educational institution from Ranchi, Central University of Jharkhand, in this social work.
 The collection and distribution of the clothes is managed by the student from the institutions.
 The cloth collection drive will be starts from mid October and will extend through the month till the first week of November.
 The distribution of the clothes will take place after the collected clothes have been sorted and filtered according to their fitness to be worn.
 On 13 November 2016 the clothes were distributed in various orphanages and old age homes in Ranchi.
 Cultural events for orphaned children on 14 November 2016, on the occasion of Children's day was also held at NIAMT, Ranchi.